Larry Goodenough: Playing career

 Goodenough was drafted by the Philadelphia Flyers in the second round (20th overall) of the 1973 NHL Amateur Draft.
 He spent most of his first two professional seasons with the Richmond Robins, the Flyers' American Hockey League (AHL) affiliate.
 He was called up to the Flyers late in the 1974–75 season and paired with Ted Harris.
-Goodenough got his name engraved on the Stanley Cup as the Flyers won their second consecutive championship, defeating the Buffalo Sabres 4–2 in the Stanley Cup Finals.
+Goodenough got his name engraved on the Stanley Cup as the Flyers won their second consecutive championship, defeating the Buffalo Sabres 4–2 in the Stanley Cup Final.
 Goodenough played in games four and five of the series, assisting on two second period goals in the latter.

 The 1975–76 season was Goodenough's best NHL season, recording career highs across the board.
 He scored 8 goals and assisted on 34 others for a total of 42 points in 77 games.
 He also finished with a plus-minus of +45.
-The Flyers returned to the Finals but were swept by the Montreal Canadiens in four games.
+The Flyers returned to the Final but were swept by the Montreal Canadiens in four games.
 Goodenough played in all 16 Flyers playoff games and set a then NHL rookie record for most points in a playoff season (14).

 Midway through the 1976–77 season, the Flyers traded Goodenough and Jack McIlhargey to the Vancouver Canucks for Bob Dailey.
 He split the next three seasons between Vancouver and the Central Hockey League (CHL), seeing his last NHL action during the 1979–80 season.
 He signed with the Los Angeles Kings in October 1980 and spent a successful 1980–81 season with their International Hockey League (IHL) affiliate, the Saginaw Gears, winning the Turner Cup.
 Goodenough was awarded the Governor's Trophy as the league's most outstanding defenceman and was named to the IHL First All-Star Team.

 After spending the 1981–82 season in the AHL with the New Haven Nighthawks, the Kings traded Goodenough along with a 1984 third-round draft pick to the Chicago Black Hawks for Terry Ruskowski.
 Goodenough played the rest of the 1982–83 season with the Binghamton Whalers and retired following the season.